 PERSONALIZED ART CLASSES WITH PIPPA DREW

-As a painting teacher, I feel fortunate to explore visual art with residents at Merry Meadow Farm.
+As a painting teacher, I feel fortunate to explore visual art with residents at Averte.
 The experience of making art fulfills the soul, develops confidence, and improves cognitive and motor function, whether it’s with personal imagery, painting from life, or designing an abstract composition.
 I incorporate color theory and drawing skills whenever there is interest, and always bring art books to keep exciting ideas flowing.
 High quality yet affordable art supplies enable us to fully enjoy the creative process and feel successful.
 With a sustained learning relationship and a nurturing atmosphere creativity can flourish for both student and teacher.

 Pippa Drew has taught art for over 20 years in various settings, and worked as a case manager at the Clara Martin Community Mental Health Center where she ran both the art and yoga programs for adults.
 Pippa has a Bachelor of Fine Arts from the University of Massachusetts and a Masters degree in painting from Dartmouth College.
 She is a Kripalu certified yoga teacher.